 To qualify for financial aid, you must be degree-seeking (matriculated) and be admitted into a program.

 See Steps to Apply.

 Non-degree students are eligible to take classes without being admitted to a degree or certificate program.
 As a non-degree student, you can only enroll part-time (less than 12 credits).

 Readmission is required for students who are returning to Suffolk County Community College and meet certain criteria.

 Visit the Returning to Suffolk webpage for more information

 Every year over 1,600 transfer students begin their studies at Suffolk by transferring credits from other colleges and universities.

 Suffolk also awards transfer credit from other sources including Advanced Placement Examinations, Armed Services training, and educational programs sponsored by certain non-collegiate organizations such as employers and government agencies.

-Our current International Student community, numbering over 500, come from many different parts of the world.
+Our current international students come from many different parts of the world.
 We regard every international student as a valued member of our truly diverse college community and we are committed to working with each student individually in order to help all students successfully achieve their goals.

 Visit the International Student webpage for more information.